Health and Wellness

 GSAS students can access fitness programs and facilities to exercise, manage stress, and stay healthy.
 This includes the Vanderbilt Hall Athletic Facility at Longwood.

 Feeling stressed?
 Come relax with one of our trained therapy dogs.
-Countway Cuddles is a therapy dog program that takes place on the 1st floor of the library, near the circulation desk.
+Countway Cuddles is a therapy dog program that takes place on the first floor of the library, near the circulation desk.

 Sometimes the dogs need to take a break or cancel, so be sure to check online regularly.